 TLR 054: steve gunn —boerum palace LP + download

 LP initially released november 17, 2009.
-2016 pressing on 140 gram purple & white swirled vinyl and housed within a traditional direct to board printed LP sleeve. $15 postpaid with download coupon.
-2015 pressing from an edition of 457 copies on 140 gram process blue vinyl and housed within a traditional direct to board printed LP sleeve. the original pressing of 823 copies was on 180 gram vinyl and housed within an old style tip on sleeve. the original pressing is out of print. also out of print are the 2013 pressing of 460 copies on 140 gram purple vinyl within a direct to board sleeve is also out of print.
+2016 pressing on 140 gram black vinyl and housed within a traditional direct to board printed LP sleeve. $16 postpaid with download coupon.
+2015 pressing from an edition of 457 copies on 140 gram process blue vinyl and housed within a traditional direct to board printed LP sleeve. the original pressing of 823 copies was on 180 gram vinyl and housed within an old style tip on sleeve. the original pressing is out of print. also out of print are the 2013 pressing (460 copies on 140 gram purple vinyl) and the 2014 pressing (516 copies on 140 gram purple & white swirled vinyl).

 available as a digital download or for streaming from bandcamp.